-Some say that being single is boring, especially if you’re a CHRISTIAN.
+Some say that life as a single Christian is boring.
 But, we just have to disagree!
 It can be fun to be a Christ-follower even if while you’re not yet in a relationship.
-That said, here are some ideas on how to enjoy being a Christian single.
+That said, here are some ideas on how to live a single Christian life.

-5 Tips on How to Enjoy Being a Christian Single
+5 Tips on How to Live a Single Christian Life

 #1: Deepen your relationship with the Lord